What are the best AI agents?

 Where it falls short: Glean is a search platform first and an agent platform second.
 While it can give agents information, its main strength is finding things, not doing things.
 Platforms like eesel AI are built for automation from the get-go, with a stronger focus on taking action in tools like help desks and chat platforms to solve problems.

-Pricing: Available upon request, suggesting a focus on large enterprise deals.
+Pricing: Glean's pricing is available upon request, which points to a focus on large enterprise deals.

 How to choose from the best AI agents for your business